 - Place the butter and chopped chocolate in a large microwave-safe bowl.
 Melt in 30 second increments, whisking after each, until completely smooth.
 Whisk in the sugar and 1/2 cup of reduced Guinness until completely combined.
 Whisk in the eggs and vanilla extract.
 Finally, whisk in the flour, salt, and espresso powder (if using).
 The batter will be thick and shiny.
 Pour/spread evenly into prepared pan.

 - Bake for 32 minutes, then test the brownies with a toothpick.
 Insert it into the center of the pan.
 If it comes out with wet batter, the brownies are not done.
 If there are only a few moist crumbs, the brownies are done.
 Keep checking every 2 minutes until you have moist crumbs.
 My brownies take about 35 minutes.

 - Remove from the oven and place on a wire rack to cool completely before frosting or cutting into squares.

 - Make the frosting: In a large bowl using a handheld or stand mixer fitted with a whisk attachment, beat the butter on high speed until completely smooth and creamy, about 2-3 minutes.
 Add the confectioners’ sugar, beating on low at first then increasing to high speed.
 Once creamy and combined, beat in 2 Tablespoons of reduced Guinness, the espresso powder, vanilla extract, and salt.
 Taste.
 Add the remaining reduced Guinness if needed.
 If you want the frosting a little thinner, add a splash of milk.

 - Cover and store leftover brownies at room temperature for up to 1 week.

-Make ahead tip: Freeze frosted or unfrosted brownies up to 3 months.
+- Make Ahead Instructions: Freeze frosted or unfrosted brownies up to 3 months.
 Thaw overnight in the refrigerator then bring to room temperature before serving.